ctrl-alt-d/BlazorServerTree/README.md

 # BlazorServerTree

+>THIS PROJECT IS DEPRECATED.
+I KEEP IT HERE ONLY TO UPGRADE TO DotNet 3.0.0 SOME DAY.

 A simple Server-Side Blazor sample app to deal with hierarchical data.

 The project has a fake data layer service that allow running it without database backend configuration.